Allan Shore INNOVATION RESUME. View below a few tidbits of my experience, or enjoy the full PDF version: ALLAN SHORE –

 EARLY CHILDHOOD ENTERPRISES (2002-2004): In the year 2000, regional Bay Area governments were starting to fight for a goal that remains paramount today: having sufficient resources and strategies to ensure Preschool for All.
 As a consultant for Solano First 5 (a California special funding entity), I helped design and secure funding for an original home-based child care and academic professional development initiative that offered an impressive way for valuing local childcare businesses that were seeking to sell their models for academic readiness.
 Some 60% of families prefer these settings though they can be difficult to find.
-This year the Calif.
-Legislature is returning to this realization and has begun looking for ways to do the same.
+This year the California legislature is returning to this realization and has begun looking for ways to do the same.
 Our model remains active and important.

 OTHER RECENT CONSULTING PARTNERSHIPS

 - Capitol Region Economic Council (Hartford, CT): Designed and detailed a complex federal grant application for bringing multi-site advances in physical and nutritional education programs to diverse magnet school campuses.
 The project’s design sought to integrate quickly advancing personal technologies into elementary and middle/high school PW and wellness activities.
 Our $750,000 request scored high but was not funded; it was later reformulated and submitted but I do not know the results.
 The agency liked the project.

 - Black Economic Council, Pacific Gas & Electric (Oakland, CA): Created a demand-based services and energy efficiency proposal for bringing minority, women and disadvantaged small contractors and skilled workers of color into California’s mandated energy transformational steps.
 I wrote a comprehensive operational strategy plan (seeking $500,000) to radically modify the state’s implementation efforts to overcome discriminatory and unfair contracting, project award and consumer use strategies.